ameyakarkal/az-204/docs/storage/azure-storage.md

             - File
 - Replication
     - LRS : local redundent storage
-        - three copies are created in the same region and same zone (data center)
+        - three copies are created in ONE region under ONE zone (data center)
     - ZRS : zone redundent storage
-        - three copies are created in the same region across three zones (data centers)
+        - three copies are created in ONE region across THREE zones (data centers)
     - GRS : geo redundent storage
-        - three copies are created in the same region and same zone (data center)
+        - three copies are created in ONE region under ONE zone (data center)
-        - three copies are created in another region and same zone (data center)
+        - three copies are created in another region under ONE zone (data center)
         - read/write on primary
         - fail over which takes an hour needed to read from secondary
     - GZRS : geo zone redundent storage
-        - three copies are created in the same region across three zones (data centers)
+        - three copies are created in ONE region across THREE zones (data centers)
-        - three copies are created in another region in the same zone (data centers)
+        - three copies are created in another region under ONE zone (data centers)
         - read/write on primary
         - read/write on primary
         - fail over which takes an hour needed to read from secondary